Cytomegalovirus is the most common infectious cause of birth defects, yet few people know about its harmful effects.

-CMV is a common virus; more than 50% of adults in the US will have been infected by age 40.
-Most people who become infected do not have symptoms.
-However, some populations such as those with weakened immune systems or pregnant people are at higher risk of experiencing complications.
+Cytomegalovirus (CMV) is a common virus.
+More than 50% of adults in the US will have been infected by age 40.
+CMV is especially common in children; over 30% will have been infected by age 5.
+For most people, CMV is a silent virus, meaning that most who become infected with CMV do not have symptoms.
+However, some populations are at higher risk of experiencing complications, such as those with weakened immune systems or pregnant women.

 How do I know if my child has cCMV?